lordmadi/python_ms1_lp/module_1/Content/unit_2/lessons/03_control_flow_loops/04_break_and_continue.md

 This program counts up from 0 to 10.
 In each iteration, it checks if the number to print is even.
 If it's even, the loop will skip the execution of the remaining steps (i.e the `print` statement won't execute).
 Hence, this program only prints odd numbers.

 > Remember that `%` is the modulus operator in Python.

+## Exercise

+Write a `while` loop that checks if a user enters a number between 1 and 10.
+Ensure that your code keeps the loop running if the entered number is not in the specified range.